marcaur/AWS_Web_App/README.md

 # How Much Time Have You Spent At Work?
+## I have created this app to help myself and others be aware of how much time we spend exclusively at work.
+After calculating the numbers myself, I was shocked to see how much of the year I have spent at work.
+## I want to update this app to include a sign up feature where users can keep track of their hours spent at their current job

 ## This app was created on the AWS platform.
 It follows a serverless architecture pattern by using the following services:

 ### AWS Lambda (Compute)